Cimalab-unal/Prueba_1/maths/README.md

 #### 1. Functions

     1.1.
 Definition of function, definition of domain and range.

     1.2.
 Definition of an injective, bijective and surjective function.

+    1.3.
+Composition of function, inverse of a function.

+    1.4.
+Trigonometric functions.

+    1.5.
+Special function.

 #### 2. Diferential calculus